-International activities are initiated continuously across the Institute and routed through existing processes via a central administrative office — e.g. RAS, OSATT, Office of the General Counsel (OGC), Vice Presidency for Finance (VPF), or Office of the Associate Provost/International — all of which are represented on the ICC.
+International activities are initiated continuously across the Institute and routed through existing processes via a central administrative office — e.g. RAS, OSATT, Office of the General Counsel (OGC), Vice Presidency for Finance (VPF), or Office of the Vice Provost/International — all of which are represented on the ICC.
 The OSATT intake process has now become the default for initiating international projects.
-If the activity falls outside an established process, however, or you are uncertain about how to proceed, please contact the ICC at the earliest stages of a project so that they can help answer questions and assist as needed in project development and negotiation.
+If the activity falls outside an established process, however, or you are uncertain about how to proceed, please contact the International Coordinating Committee (ICC) at the earliest stages of a project so that they can help answer questions and assist as needed in project development and negotiation.

 Once initiated, staff from the appropriate office will assist PIs and DLCs by reviewing proposed international activities and project plans to identify issues specific to international relationships, answer questions, and suggest appropriate adjustments.
 This helps address and resolve challenges (e.g. related to finance, export control, tax, legal, safety, etc.) that are common to global projects.
 PIs may also be asked to present their project for review by the International Advisory Committee (IAC) and/or the Senior Risk Group (SRG) if it meets the elevated-risk criteria.

 A negotiation team that includes the DLC and appropriate central administrative resources (e.g. OSATT, OGC, or RAS) will work with PIs to draft and negotiate an agreement with the external collaborator/sponsor.
 The negotiation team will work directly with the sponsor’s business and legal staff to facilitate the process, which is expected to be iterative, generate new information, and potentially entail project revisions.

 Issues raised during the review and negotiation process will be resolved via risk mitigation coordinated by the relevant administrative unit (e.g. OSATT, OGC, or RAS) or brought to the Vice Provost/International for review.